FestivALL

 Paper Ballot People’s Choice

-The awards ceremony will be held at The Clay Center in Downtown Charleston, on October TBA, 2023 from TBApm-TBApm.
-All artists, their family and friends, and the public are invited to attend the ceremony as well as view the exhibition in the Ticketing Lobby.
-ALL students whose work is exhibited at The Clay Center will be recognized with a certificate.
+At this time, we are planning an awards ceremony to be held at The Clay Center Susan Runyan Maier Sculpture Garden (subject to change) on Sunday, October 22, 2023 from 1:00pm-2:00pm.
+All artists, their family and friends, and the public are invited to attend this celebration where students whose work is exhibited at the Clay Center will be recognized with a certificate.
 In addition, ribbons will be given for excellence and merit at each grade level for 1st, 2nd, and 3rd places, and the two People’s Choice Awards.
-A small number of gift cards will be given along with the top awards.
-Artwork can be taken home after the conclusion of the ceremony, but will need CHECKED OUT at the check-in table by dropping off the label attached to the piece.
+A small number of gift cards will be given along with the top awards graciously provided by the Owens Family.
+Artwork can be taken home after the conclusion of the ceremony, but will need to be CHECKED OUT at the check-in table by placing the label attached to the artwork in a check out box.

-The final awards – the Facebook People’s Choice and the Paper Ballot People’s Choice – will be awarded at the ceremony after the voting deadline of Friday, October TBA.
-The Facebook Award is based on votes by people who “like” a piece on Facebook and the Paper Ballot Award is based on votes placed into a paper ballot box at the exhibition..
+The final awards – the Facebook People’s Choice and the Paper Ballot People’s Choice – will be awarded at the ceremony after the voting deadline of Friday, October 20.
+The Facebook Award is based on votes by people who “like” a piece on Facebook and the Paper Ballot Award is based on votes placed into a paper ballot box at the exhibition.
+Ribbons for these awards will be hung beside the winners for the remaining duration of the exhibition.

 SALE OF WORK